 SERVICES AND FACILITIES

-Your landlord is not allowed to reduce or take away an essential service or facility that is essential and necessary to your rental unit and, if taken away, would make it impossible or impractical for the tenant to live there.
-A good example of an essential service is an elevator in a multi-storey apartment building.
+Your landlord cannot reduce or restrict any service or facility that is essential and necessary to your rental unit and, if taken away, would make it impossible or impractical for you to live there.
+An example of an essential service may be an elevator in a multi-storey apartment building.
 See section 27(1) of the Residential Tenancy Act (RTA) and Residential Tenancy Branch Policy Guideline 22 for more information.

-Your landlord is allowed to reduce or restrict non-essential services or facilities, but only if they give you 30 days’ written notice and lower your monthly rent by an amount equal to the value of the service or facility.
-For example, if internet was always provided as part of your tenancy agreement but has now been cancelled by the landlord, your rent should be reduced by the cost of a comparable internet package.
+Your landlord has the option to reduce or restrict non-essential services or facilities, but only if they provide 30 days written notice on an approved form and reduce your monthly rent by an amount equal to the value of the service or facility.
+For example, if internet was always provided as part of your tenancy agreement but has now been cancelled by your landlord, your rent should be reduced by the cost of a comparable internet package.
 See section 27(2) of the Residential Tenancy Act for more information.

 If your landlord reduces or restricts a non-essential service or facility without providing 30 days written notice and a rent reduction, do not withhold rent.
 Instead, you will have to resolve the problem by writing your landlord and explaining the law, or applying for dispute resolution for an order that they comply with your tenancy agreement.